 School District Management of a Concussed Student

 Student Name: Male Female

-Date of Birth:
+Date of Birth: Grade:

 Date of Injury/Concussion:

-Concussions are as unique as the individual who experience to combination of symptoms experienced as well as the rate at whit between the parent/guardian, student, student's support team important for determining how soon the student returns to strequired to ensure optimal recovery based on the individual stunclude adjustments such as: no school, shortened school day imited or no screen time throughout the healing process.
-Whe during Return to Learn, the student should cease activity and athletic trainer, and/or other licensed health care professionals.
-The goal is to return the student to the classroom as soon as a son to necessary for the student to be 100% symptom free before symptoms will be monitored closely, and appropriate adjustneecovery.
-To accurately evaluate the rate of recovery, it is important for carefully. ich the student will recover. m, health care provider, are chool and the extent of a dent's symptoms.
-A plan wers, allotted rest periods, deep.//f concussion symptoms do be re-evaluated by the secons sible without causing symptome returning to school.
-The ments will be put in place Open communication and school staff will be academic adjustments will be devised and may creased assignments, a reappear at any time school nurse, licensed symptoms to worsen.
-It he student's individual to help the student's
+Concussions are as unique as the individual who experience them combination of symptoms experienced as well as the rate at which the between the parent/guardian, student, student's support team, he important for determining how soon the student returns to school required to ensure optimal recovery based on the individual student' include adjustments such as: no school, shortened school days, all limited or no screen time throughout the healing process.
+When/If during Return to Learn, the student should cease activity and be athletic trainer, and/or other licensed health care professionals.
+The goal is to return the student to the classroom as soon as possits not necessary for the student to be 100% symptom free before it symptoms will be monitored closely, and appropriate adjustments recovery.
+To accurately evaluate the rate of recovery, it is important for post-contributions. ne student will reconsealth care provider of and the extent of symptoms.
+A plant lotted rest periods, concussion symptoms re-evaluated by the state of the without causing returning to schools will be put in plant and the student of ver.
+Open communication and school staff will be of academic adjustments will be devised and may decreased assignments, oms reappear at any time he school nurse, licensed g symptoms to worsen.
+It is.
+The student's individual acce to help the student's

 Return to Learn/Activity Steps Date Completed:

 No activity, complete rest.

 Return to school (shortened days first)

 Symptom Free during AM classes

 Symptom Free during PM classes

 Symptom Free during full day of school

 No longer needing breaks during class or day

 No longer needing medication to reduce symptoms

 No longer receiving academic adjustments

 Student has completed Return to Learn

 Clearance by licensed health care provider to begin RTP

-Once the student has completed Return to Learn, he/she is nowill NOT begin Return to Play/Activity until the student has completed Return to Play/Activity until the student has completed Return to Play/Activity until the student has completed Protocol District will follow the most of Protocol issued by the lowa High School Athletic Association and this activity will be determined and monitored by the licenth care provider.
-Each step will take a minimum 24 hours to be stopped for the day and will start again the following day. mpleted the Return to Lea current/up to date step by as well as the lowa Girls At ased athletic trainer or oth y step Return to Play hletic Union.
-The start her approved licensed
+Once the student has completed Return to Learn, he/she is now rea NOT begin Return to Play/Activity until the student has completed the School District will follow the most current/up issued by the Iowa High School Athletic Association as well as the activity will be determined and monitored by the licensed athletic traprovider.
+Each step will take a minimum 24 hours to complete.
+If a for the day and will start again the following day. ne Return to Learn p to date step by ste e Iowa Girls Athleti ainer or other appro ep Return to Play Protocol c Union.
+The start of this oved licensed health care